https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 22668 Active Page: Facultyid:23477

 Julia V. Busik, PhD, FARVO

-Physiology
+Biochemistry and Physiology

 Julia V. Busik, PhD, FARVO

-Professor and Chair of Biochemistry and Physiology
+Professor and Chair, Department of Biochemistry & Physiology

 940 Stanton L. Young Blvd, BMSB 656